On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Introduction

-Given any pseudo-Anosov map, one can always puncture the surface at all the singularities to get a fully-punctured map with the same dilatation.
-On the level of mapping tori, this is equivalent to drilling out the singular orbits of the suspension flow.
-Consequently, every flow equivalence class is contained in a fully-punctured flow equivalence class.
-The hope is that if one understands the fully-punctured flow equivalence classes which give small dilatations, then one can recover information about general flow equivalence classes by Dehn filling the corresponding $3$-manifolds and performing an analysis as in \cite{KKT13}.
+To simplify the problem further, one can restrict to \textit{fully-punctured} pseudo-Anosov maps.
+These are maps where all the singularities of the foliations are at the punctures of the surface.
+Given any pseudo-Anosov map, one can puncture at all the singularities to get a fully-punctured map with the same dilatation.
+On the level of mapping tori, this corresponds to drilling out the singular orbits of the suspension flow.
+Consequently, every flow equivalence class is contained in a fully-punctured one.
+If one understands the fully-punctured flow equivalence classes which give small dilatations, then one can hope to recover information about general flow equivalence classes by Dehn filling the corresponding $3$-manifolds and performing an analysis as in \cite{KKT13}.
+This motivates